passagemath/passagemath-pkg-lefschetz-family/README.md

 ## Documentation

 - [Hypersurface](docs/hypersurface.md) for computing periods of hypersurfaces.
-- [EllipticSurface](docs/ellipticSurface.md) for computing  period of elliptic surfaces.
+- [EllipticSurface](docs/ellipticSurface.md) for computing  periods of elliptic surfaces.
 - [DoubleCover](docs/doubleCover.md) for computing periods of ramified double cover of projective spaces.
 - [FibreProduct](docs/fibreProduct.md) for computing periods of fibre products of elliptic surfaces.
 - [Fibration](docs/fibration.md) for computing monodromy representations of families of hypersurfaces.